maxprilutskiy/change-report/README.md

 Change Report GitHub Action
 ---

-This action generates a report from the recent code changes and posts it to Slack.
+This action generates a report from the recent code changes and posts it to Slack or Discord.

 ## Usage example